jesellier/GSSPP/README.md

 # GPSSPP

-# Sparse Spectral Bayesian Permanental Process with Generalized Kernel
 An implementation of the model described in Sparse Spectral Bayesian Permanental Process with Generalized Kernel.
 The code was tested on Python 3.8.5, Tensorflow 2.5.0.